LP - SEPO - WH-ECOO- Desktop image

 Comprehensive curriculum

-Immerse yourself in a comprehensive curriculum that gives you the momentum to transition to a C-level role.
+Immerse yourself in a comprehensive curriculum that empowers you with the strategic leadership skills and the operational expertise to transition to a C-level role.

 Individualized focus of the Wharton Emerging Chief Operating Officer (COO) Program